krokedil/klarna-payments-for-woocommerce/readme.txt

 2. Express checkout

 == Changelog ==
+= 2025.12.03    - version 4.5.0 =
+* Feature       - [KEC] Add support for Klarna Express Checkout one step checkout for AP partners using the V2 WebSDK.
+* Change        - [SIWK, KOSM] Migrated Sign-in with Klarna, Onsite messaging and Klarna interoperability token to Klarna's V2 WebSDK.
+* Enhancement   - Updated how we store feature availability in Klarna for API credentials.
+* Enhancement   - Improved when we load some Klarna features to prevent them from loading on each page.
+* Fix           - Removed a reference to Klarna Checkout in an error message when getting a 403 error from Klarna's API.

 = 2025.11.17    - version 4.4.1 =
 * Fix           - Temporarily disabled the interoperability token feature.